Prrromanssss/YaNotes-GUI/README.md

 ## Architecture

-In this project I tried to stick to the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) design pattern or MTV in python.
+In this project I tried to stick to the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) software architectural pattern or MTV in python.
 The project also works asynchronously with [asyncio](https://docs.python.org/3/library/asyncio.html) and [asyncqt](https://github.com/gmarull/asyncqt)

 ### General Architecture